Salento with kids: all you need to know to visit this stunning area of Puglia

 Gallipoli old town is surrounded by mighty walls that protect the towns from the sea.

-As you leave the car outside fo them and venture in, the town welcomes you to a mase of lovely streets, plenty or restaurants and souvenir shops, a fantastic wall promenade overlooking the sea and the port and even access to a lovely sandy beach.
+As you leave the car outside and venture in, the town welcomes you to a mase of lovely streets, plenty or restaurants and souvenir shops, a fantastic wall promenade overlooking the sea and the port and even access to a lovely sandy beach.

 Gallipoli has a strong tourism vacation so the town has that lovely summer resort feel and it is very easy to settle here for a few days and make this place your home.